The Captain Class: The Driving Force Behind the World's Greatest Team

 This page is from a past PMIWDC event.

 If this is not what you were looking for, visit the Monthly Book Club page to find out about upcoming events, or read more about why PMIWDC does not delete these pages.

 About the Book Club Meeting

 The PMIWDC Book Club is a forum for talking about books that touch on the widely varied challenges of project and program management.
-Our meeting on " Work Happy: What Great Bosses Know will take place on September 21st, 2017 - the same evening as the Monthly Chapter Events from 5:00pm - 6:00pm.
+Our meeting on " The Captain Class: The Driving Force Behind the World's Greatest Team will take place on December 14th, 2017 - the same evening as the Monthly Chapter Events from 5:00pm - 6:00pm.

 Read more about the format of the book club in "About the Book Club" below.